ISO/IEC 19794-Information technology — Biometric data interchange formats

 FPDS is supported by many biometric recognition software products.
 These products can use FPDS to identify individuals automatically.

-FPDS is an important format for storing biometric data.
+Therefore, FPDS is an important format for storing biometric data.
 It is suitable for use in many applications, such as security systems and consumer applications.

 ISO/IEC 19794-9:2011 Information technology — Biometric data interchange formats — Part 9: Vascular image data